A modular monolith story matters because it gives teams permission not to rush into microservices just because the idea sounds modern.

 A modular monolith is a return to engineering basics

-The point of the talk is that modularity, information hiding, and componentization existed long before microservices became fashionable.
+The talk strips away the novelty: modularity, information hiding, and componentization existed long before microservices became fashionable — what changed was the packaging, not the principle.

 Microservices were often used as forced partitioning